kpwhri/heartsteps/activity-suggestion/test/sample-inputs/README.md

 	- `preStepsArray ` is a vector of step counts collected 30 min prior to each of five decision times in the current day.
 It is in chronological order, e.g. the first element corresponds to the 30 min pre-treatment step counts at the first decision time and so on.
 	- `postStepsMatrix` is for the step count 30 min after each decision time.
 	- If any of these step count are missing, it will be considered a programming error, and `null` will be used.
 This data will be pulled from the [Fitbit API's intra-day step count](https://dev.fitbit.com/build/reference/web-api/activity/#get-activity-intraday-time-series).
 Here missing is not same as no step count which should be 0 in the input.

+### CONDITION CHECKING

+The current version of *nightly* service requires the input satisifying the following conditions (otherwise, an error message will pop up and the bandit service will break)

+1. All the required information is included in the input
+2. There are five records in the input `temperatureArray`, `preStepsArray`, `postStepsArray` (including the missing ones)
+4. The type of data is consistent with the above desciption
+5. The *nighty* service is called after the 5th decision time in the current day (e.g. the *decision* service has been called 5 times)